sergiusens/snappy-docs/core/usage.md

     $ hello.universe
     Hello, universe!

-Snaps can also install services that run in the background, such as web servers or content management systems.
+Snaps can also install services that run in the background, such as web servers, daemons...
 Those will start automatically when the snap is installed.
+The `snap disable <snap name>` and `snap enable <snap name>` commands allow you to keep full control over snaps installed on your system, regardless of the way they are started.

 ## View details about installed snaps

-To see a list of snaps installed on a system use `snap list`.
+To see a list of all snaps installed on a system use `snap list`.
 The list also provides information on the software version, revision number, developer, and any extra notes provided with the snap (such as whether the snap is in developer mode or not).

     $ snap list
     Name           Version               Rev  Developer  Notes